nachocaru/xaprb.com/content/blog/2011-06-04-using-the-nook-color-as-a-full-featured-android-tablet.md

 date: "2011-06-04"
 permalink: /2011/06/04/using-the-nook-color-as-a-full-featured-android-tablet/
 categories:
-  - Gadgets
-  - Internet
+  - Hardware
   - Open Source
+  - Reviews
-  - Review
+  - Web
 ---
 I bought a [Barnes and Noble Nook Color][1] e-book reader and ripped out the Nook software, replacing it with the [CyanogenMod][2] distribution of the Android OS.
 It's really, really nice hardware, and CyanogenMod (CM) is really, really nice software.
 I love them both, and my regular readers will remember that I'm *not a gadget guy*.
 Read on for more.